ASSOCIATE PROF. DR. HAZREENA BINTI HUSSEIN

 Biography | |

-Hazreena Hussein has over 20 years of progressive teaching and research experience at the University Malaya.
-Her research interests are on Person-Environment interactions, inclusive access to outdoor environments and Multisensory stimulation environments.
-The particular focus of her doctoral work has been on accessible design in relation to the use of sensory gardens, particularly by children with special educational needs.
-She has been the Principal Investigator for a number of projects: 'Urban park characteristics in integrating mental health comorbid with non-communicable diseases through salivary cortisol pattern and spatial analysis' (2019-2022)', `Landscape identity of Cameron Highlands Hill Station: Soundscape`(2013-2017) and `Enhancing wellbeing through recreational and sensory therapy in landscape design`(2014-2017).
-Hazreena has been granted seed money from the Swiss Federal Institute of Technology Zurich (ETH) on `The physiological responses to Therapeutic Sensory Stimulation Garden: A pilot study (2016-2017).
-Her work has been awarded as the Best Paper at the AicE-Bs Conference in London (2013).
+Hazreena Hussein has over 25 years of progressive teaching and research experience at the Universiti Malaya.
+Her research interests are Person-Environment interactions, inclusive access to outdoor environments and Multisensory stimulation environments.
+Her doctoral work focuses on accessible design to the use of sensory gardens, particularly by children with special educational needs.
+She has been the Principal Investigator for several projects: 'Urban Park Characteristics in integrating mental health comorbid with non-communicable diseases through salivary cortisol pattern and spatial analysis' (2019-2022)', `Landscape Identity of Cameron Highlands Hill Station: Soundscape`(2013-2017) and `Enhancing wellbeing through recreational and sensory therapy in landscape design`(2014-2017).
+Hazreena has been granted seed money from the Swiss Federal Institute of Technology Zurich (ETH) on `The Physiological Responses to Therapeutic Sensory Stimulation Garden: A pilot study (2016-2017).
+Her work was awarded the Best Paper at the AicE-Bs Conference in London (2013).
 Other recognitions awarded by UM, include The Distinguish Service Award (2012), PhD completion period less than 4 years (2010) and Excellent Service Award (2005, 2014 & 2020).
-Since 2012, she serves as the Editorial Board of Asian Journal of Environment-Behaviour Studies and Journal of Asian Behavioural Studies.
-Having travelled extensively, she is particularly keen on obstacle racing and trail running.
+Since 2012, she has served on the Editorial Board of Asian Journal of Environment-Behaviour Studies and the Journal of Asian Behavioural Studies.
+Having travelled extensively, she enjoys being in nature.

 |